openpracticelibrary/openpracticelibrary/src/pages/practice/service-blueprint.md

   The typical service blueprint for a technical project will identify:

-  * **Phases:** SBP is read from left to right, unfolding over time.
+  * **Phases:** A Service Blueprint is read from left to right, unfolding over time.
 Define the phases of how a user interacts with a service

   * **Physical Evidence:** Tangible items associated with each step of the process